Surface Combatant Weapon System

 The Terrier was the primary missile system of most US Navy cruisers built during the 1960s.
 It could be installed on much smaller ships than the much larger and longer-ranged RIM-8 Talos.
 A Terrier installation typically consisted of the Mk 10 twin-arm launcher with a 40-round rear-loading magazine, but some ships had extended magazines with 80 or 120 rounds, and the installation in the Boston and Canberra used a bottom-loading magazine of 72 rounds.

-The Terrier was replaced by the extended range RIM-67 Standard missile.
+The Terrier was replaced by the extended range RIM-67 Standard Missile.

 Weight: 3069 lb (1392 kg)